 If you received dividends as a consumer member (like from a grocery co-op), report them as "Other Income" on Form 1040.

-Here's a quirky tax rule that might surprise you.
 If you received qualified written notices of allocation, you report them as income in the year you received them, even though you haven't actually gotten the cash yet.
-It's like being taxed on a promise to pay - thanks, tax code!
+It's like being taxed on a promise to pay.

 Common Mistakes and How to Avoid Them

-Remember, you pay taxes on qualified written notices when you receive them, not when you eventually cash them in.
-Don't report the same income twice.
+- Double-counting qualified written notices: You pay taxes on these when you receive them, not when you eventually cash them in.

-If Box 4 shows federal income tax withheld, make sure to claim that credit on your tax return.
-It's money you've already paid toward your taxes.
+- Forgetting about tax withholding: If Box 4 shows federal income tax withheld, make sure to claim that credit on your tax return.

 What to Do If Something Goes Wrong